-The Provost/Executive Vice President shall be advised of any student who voluntarily withdraws from MCC while a complaint is pending.
+The Provost and Chief Student Services Officer shall be advised of any student who voluntarily withdraws from MCC while a complaint is pending.
 The student must present adequate evidence of permission to re-enroll.
 Permission for reenrollment may be granted only after the complaint has been resolved, unless circumstances dictate otherwise.
-If the complaint cannot be resolved because the complainant, witnesses or evidence are not available, such permission may be denied by the Provost/Executive Vice President.
+If the complaint cannot be resolved because the complainant, witnesses or evidence are not available, such permission may be denied by the Provost and Chief Student Services Officer.
+Muskegon Community College is a community of scholars whose members include administrators, faculty, staff, and students.
+Mutual respect and civility are expected in the classroom or other college related academic settings, as well as, in any communication.